Leffel History, Family Crest & Coats of Arms

 The surname Leffel was first found in Austria, where the name could be considered to have made a great contribution to the feudal society which became the backbone of modern Europe.
 The name's literal meaning referred to the craftsman who carved out wooden spoons.
 Later, it came to represent numerous branches of a powerful family.
 Chronicles first mention Hans Loeffler of Stuttgart in 1447.
 The name first became prominent in local affairs and branched into many houses which played important roles in tribal and national conflicts, where each group sought power and status in an ever changing territorial profile.

 Early History of the Leffel family

-Another 260 words (19 lines of text) covering the years 1717 and 1852 are included under the topic Early Leffel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leffel research.
+Another 123 words (9 lines of text) covering the years 1717 and 1852 are included under the topic Early Leffel History in all our PDF Extended History products and printed products wherever possible.

 Leffel Spelling Variations

 Spelling variations of this family name include: Loeffler, Loeffel, Loefel, Loefeler, Loeffers, Leffler (Silesia), Loepeler (northern Germany), Loeffelmann, Loeffels, Loefels, Loffler and many more.

 Early Notables of the Leffel family (pre 1700)